RetailDAO/Docs/retail-DAO-docs/docs/Token_Ecosystem/Token_Utility.md

 The $RETAIL token is the core utility and governance token of the RetailDAO ecosystem, this document outlines the primary utilities of the $RETAIL token, with a focus on its role in token-weighted governance and other potential functionalities within the ecosystem.

+  1. Membership & access to Discord / IRL events
+  2. Governance over Treasury / DAO operations
+  3. Voting to direct research/content creation bandwidth
+  4. Social credit / rewards for valuable participants 5.Partner collaborations (partners buy our token to divvy up to our community members who join their events / try out their products)

 ## Token-Weighted Governance :ballot_box:
 The $RETAIL token is primarily a **governance token**, empowering holders to participate in the decision-making processes of the RetailDAO ecosystem.
 Governance tokens are a distinct category of cryptocurrencies that grant voting rights and influence over project decisions, unlike utility tokens which primarily facilitate access to services.
 Key aspects of $RETAIL’s governance utility include: